edwjonesga/ccu-classes/csc-385/scope-of-calling/README.md

   * Shadowing in nested scopes
   * Duplicate declaration detection
   * Scope removal after exit
-* A simple **Visitor-based semantic pass** that walks the AST and interacts with your symbol table.
+* A simple **Visitor-based semantic pass** that walks the AST and interacts with your symbol table to do declaration checks.

 ---